SiddhantPanda/Data-Analytics-Gladiator/README.md

 # Data-Analytics-Gladiator
-This is one of my college project.
-This contains 3 phases which are:
+This is one of the projects assigned to me at my institution.
+This projected is implemented in 3 phases which are:

 1) Calculating eigen vectors & eigen values.
 Performing Principal Component Analysis on the IRIS data set.